Skip to main content

 Ransomware gangs like Blackcat typically steal data from company systems, publish the names of their victims to dark web leak sites, then begin to pressure and extort organizations into paying a ransom demand.

-The ransomware problem has reached a boiling point after several years of slowing gaining momentum.
-Cyberattacks on the healthcare industry in particular are now a notable threat to million of patients in the United States and worldwide.
+The ransomware problem has reached a boiling point after several years of slowly gaining momentum.
+Cyberattacks on the healthcare industry in particular are now a notable threat to millions of patients in the United States and worldwide.
 A study published in JAMA Health Forum in 2022 found that the annual number of ransomware attacks against hospitals and other providers doubled from 2016 to 2021.
 Since then, the problem has only gotten worse.

 The federal government has expressed concern, but the governmental response, much like the private sector’s IT security response, always lags new cyber threats.
 Hospitals, pharmacies and other health organizations have struggled to keep up with the hackers, and ransomware attacks are occurring with problematic frequency.